Samyak005/Parallelized-Machine-Learning-Algorithms/Parallel Collaborative Filtering/README.md

 Notes on MPI\
    More the number of processors, more is the performance speed up\
-    All processors are used equally to compute the Movie Similarityy Matrix (compute allocated using % mod)\
+    All processors are used equally to compute the Movie Similarity Matrix (compute allocated using % mod)\
     And MPI_ALLReduce enables collection of output from all the processors

 Debug flag -> if 1, prints intermediate data to validate progress\